Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 Final Thoughts

-As mentioned already, the beach has become quite popular in recent years, so if visiting on a warm day in summer, you should be prepared for the crowds.
+Keem beach has become very popular in recent years, so if visiting on a warm day in summer, you should be prepared for the crowds.

 We recommend visiting in May/June during the week or September after the kids go back to school.
 The weather is still mild and you’ll have far less crowds.

-That’s exactly why we believe it be be the most beautiful beach in Ireland.
+We believe Keem be be the most beautiful beach in Ireland.
 We hope you can visit some day for some cracking photos and memories that will last a lifetime.

 In the meantime, if you have any further questions, we’d be delighted to answer them or if you’d like to leave us a comment, don’t be shy!
-We’d be delighted to hear from ye.
-Slán go fóill!
+We’d be delighted to hear from ye!